The cheapest legal way to watch the Premier League — at a glance

 For most countries the cheapest legal route to a live Premier League match is a streaming service that bills monthly with no contract — sign up for the fixture, watch, then cancel before the next bill.
 Free-to-air coverage is rare for the Premier League because the league sells exclusive paid rights in most major markets, but a handful of countries carry highlights or selected matches at no cost.
 This guide ranks the cheapest legal option in each major market so you can pick a plan that fits the way you actually watch.

 A quick orientation: in the United Kingdom no single subscription carries every match, because the Premier League splits rights between Sky Sports, TNT Sports, Amazon Prime Video and the BBC (highlights only).
 In the United States NBC has the exclusive rights and runs all 380 matches across NBC, USA Network and Peacock — Peacock is the cheapest path.
 In India, Star Sports holds the rights and Disney+ Hotstar is the streaming home.
-In Australia, Optus Sport is exclusive.
+In Australia, Stan Sport holds the streaming rights (post-Optus from 2024-25) with selected matches free-to-air on Channel 9 / 9Gem / 9Now.
 In Canada, Fubo Sports Network covers the season.
 In most of Europe and Africa, the rights belong to a regional pay-TV broadcaster.

 United Kingdom — cheapest combinations